Contact us today!

 When should I get my wisdom teeth taken out?

-When the removal of wisdom teeth is determined necessary, it is best done when the roots are approximately 2/3rds formed, usually in the adolescent years.
+When the removal of wisdom teeth is determined necessary, it is best done when the roots are approximately 2/3rds formed, usually in the adolescent years of dental care.
 Removal at this time allows for an easier procedure and decreases the risk of damage to the nerves in that area.
 Most children get their wisdom teeth (Third Molars) removed sometime between the ages of 16 to 18.
 If your teenager is having jaw pain, call us for an appointment so we can evaluate the status of their wisdom teeth by our skilled dental team.

 What causes tooth decay?